Program Overview

 PSY 700 ABA Thesis I 1 Credits

 The expectation of the thesis experience is for students to generate a scholarly work of professional presentation and/or publication quality.
-Students will first complete a comprehensive survey of the research literature in a particular area within applied behavior analysis.
-They will then design and conduct an original empirical research thesis using the principles of ABA and an appropriate single-case research design.
-Students will write up their study in American Psychological Association (APA) style.
-The student will present an oral defense to a committee of faculty members.
+In Thesis 1, students will first complete a comprehensive survey of the research literature in a particular area within applied behavior analysis.
+They will then develop a research question and methodology using the principles of ABA and an appropriate single-case research design.
+Prerequisite(s): PSY 509 Co-Requities(s): PSY 514.

 PSY 701 ABA Thesis II 3 Credits